CVE-2009-4535

 01 // Technical Summary

 Mongoose versions 2.8.0 and earlier are vulnerable to a critical information disclosure flaw.
-Attackers can remotely retrieve the source code of web pages by appending a forward slash ('/') to the URL, potentially revealing sensitive information like credentials, application logic, and internal configurations.
-This vulnerability allows for a complete compromise of the web application and underlying server infrastructure.
+This vulnerability allows remote attackers to retrieve the source code of web pages by simply appending a forward slash ('/') to the requested URI, potentially exposing sensitive information like credentials, API keys, and application logic.
+This could lead to a complete system compromise.

 02 // Vulnerability Mechanism

-Step 2: URI Construction: The attacker crafts a malicious URL by appending a forward slash ('/') to the end of a known valid URI (e.g., http://target.com/index.html/).
+Step 2: Payload Insertion: The attacker appends a forward slash ('/') to the end of the URI in the GET request (e.g., /index.html/).

-Step 3: Request Submission: The attacker sends the crafted URL to the vulnerable Mongoose server.
+Step 3: Request Submission: The attacker sends the modified HTTP GET request to the vulnerable Mongoose web server.

-Step 4: Server Processing: The Mongoose server receives the request and attempts to process it.
+Step 4: Server Processing: The Mongoose server receives the request and attempts to locate the requested resource.

-Step 6: Information Disclosure: The attacker receives the source code of the requested web page, potentially revealing sensitive information.
+Step 6: Information Disclosure: The attacker receives the source code of the requested web page in the HTTP response.

 03 // Deep Technical Analysis